-- 2.1 Student Status: There is only one type of student status in M.Sc. degree programme, namely, full time. - 2.2 Duration: The duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - 2.3 Admissions shall be made in compliance to the general guidelines received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes, Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.4 Admission to M.Sc.
-Programme in Chemistry / Physics shall be open to candidates who have passed a Bachelor's degree in Chemistry /Physics with 60% (or cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system) of the aggregate in all the years of course of study in respective subjects and with 55% (Cumulative Grade Point Average (CGPA) of at least 5.5 in the 0-10 scale grading system) in respect of SC, ST and PWD candidates. - 2.5 A limited number of admissions is offered to Foreign Nationals and Indians living abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 2.6 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus. - 2.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct.
+- 2.1 Student Status: There are two types of student status in the M.Sc.. degree Programme, - a) Full-time student - b) Full time self-financed student - 2.2 Duration: The duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - 2.3 Admissions for Type (a) student status shall be made in compliance to the general guidelines received from MoE from time to time.
+Seats are reserved for candidates belonging to Other Backward Classes, Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MoE. - 2.4 Admission to M.Sc.
+Programme in Chemistry / Physics shall be open to candidates who have passed a B.Sc./BE/B.Tech. degree with 60% (or cumulative Grade Point Average (CGPA) of at least 6.5 in the 0-10 scale grading system) of the aggregate in all the years of course of study in respective subjects and with 55% (Cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system) in respect of SC, ST and PWD candidates.

+The candidates seeking admission to M.Sc. programme in Chemistry/Physics shall qualify JAM in Chemistry/Physics. - 2.5 A limited number of seats is offered under Type (b).
+The student of type (b) shall fulfil the qualifying degree eligibility requirements as prescribed for the students of other types.
+He/she will not receive any scholarship /assistantship.
+The admission will be based on performance in qualifying exam, written test and interview, with due weightage for each component as decided by the DPGC. - 2.6 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus. - 2.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct.